 The Company's ability to participate in political activities is controlled by federal, state, and local law.
-Our Government Relations Department and the BCBSAZ Legal Department must clear all organizational political activity, including use of Company assets, before any engagement in political activity.
+Our Government Relations department and the AZ Blue Legal department must clear all organizational political activity, including use of Company assets, before any engagement in political activity.

-BCBSAZ strives to promptly respond to press, regulatory agencies and legislative inquiries with a consistent, factually accurate and thoroughly researched response.
-This is particularly important, as many press, regulatory and legislative issues are contested and can develop into lawsuits.
-In addition, contacts with the State Legislature, the Congress and public officials on behalf of the BCBSAZ are regulated.
-Both state and federal laws require BCBSAZ to register its lobbyists and report its expenditures.
+The Company strives to promptly respond to press, regulatory agencies, and legislative inquiries with a consistent, factually accurate, and thoroughly researched response.
+This is particularly important, as many press, regulatory, and legislative issues are contested and can develop into lawsuits.
+In addition, contacts with the State Legislature, the Congress, and public officials on behalf of the Company are regulated.
+Both state and federal laws require the Company to register its lobbyists and report its expenditures.

-To avoid confusion of BCBSAZ's message or inaccurate responses, BCBSAZ's officers, directors, and employees shall not respond to press inquiries directly, but will refer all inquiries to the CEO or the public relations' representative designated by the CEO to respond to the press.
+To avoid confusion of AZ Blue's message or inaccurate responses, the Company's officers, directors, and employees shall not respond to press inquiries directly, but will refer all inquiries to the CEO or the public relations' representative designated by the CEO to respond to the press.
 Refer to CC-001 Reputation Management policy.
-Similarly, to avoid inadvertent violations of the lobbying laws or confusion over BCBSAZ's legislative positions, officers, directors, and employees shall not lobby public officials, state representatives and senators, or members of Congress on behalf of BCBSAZ unless requested to do so by the CEO or Vice President of Government Relations and Public Policy.
+Similarly, to avoid inadvertent violations of the lobbying laws or confusion over the Company's legislative positions, officers, directors, and employees shall not lobby public officials, state representatives, and senators, or members of Congress on behalf of the Company, unless requested to do so by the CEO.

 Do not include political contributions directly or indirectly on expense accounts or in any way that would cause the Company to reimburse for political contributions.
 If your position with the Company requires you to have personal contact with governmental entities and officials on the company's behalf, be aware of and understand all relevant regulatory provisions regarding such contacts.
-Make sure that the Government Relations Department and the BCBSAZ Legal Department are aware of your activities because we may be required to register you as a lobbyist and report expenditures.
+Make sure that the Government Relations department and the AZ Blue Legal department are aware of your activities because we may be required to register you as a lobbyist and report expenditures.

-If you have questions about your actions, get in touch with your Organization's Compliance Officer or the BCBSAZ Legal Department before you act.
+If you have questions about your actions, get in touch with your Organization's compliance officer or the AZ Blue Legal department before you act.